 To be eligible to participate in an exchange, applicants must be nominated by their home university.
 At CSU, the Center for International Services and Programs manages the exchange process.
 CSU students must be studying at the undergraduate level and have successfully completed two semesters at CSU or one semester if a transfer student to be considered.
 A minimum cumulative GPA of 2.5 is also required to be nominated for an exchange.

 No CSU faculty or student will accompany you when you study through a reciprocal exchange but you will not be alone.
 Each host university has an international student office that will be responsible for you and other exchange students from around the world.
 They will offer you guidance and assistance including but not limited to an orientation program, a buddy system, and cultural excursions, etc. to assist you in your adjustment.

 Exchange students will enroll in the host institution's courses alongside local and other international students, earning 12 to 18 credits (or the equivalent) per semester.
 Courses are offered in many different disciplines, either in English or in the host country's language, depending on the location.
-The exchanges to Argentina and to Rouen, France, are taught entirely in the local language so applicants must be at an advanced language level to qualify.
+The exchange in Argentina is taught entirely in the local language so applicants must be at an advanced language level to qualify.
 All outbound exchange participants pay their CSU tuition and a $150 administrative fee to CSU for their academic term abroad.
 Lodging, food and personal expenses are paid by the student abroad.
 Additional fees include airfare, visa fees, health insurance, etc.